OpenNLPLab/Tnn/README.md

 unzip wikitext-103-raw-v1.zip
 ```

-Next encode it with the GPT-2 BPE:
+Next, encode it with the GPT-2 BPE:

 ```
 mkdir -p gpt2_bpe